-Frederick George Davies in the UK, Army Registers of Soldiers’ Effects, 1901-1929 tells us that the Sole Legatee was his father Frederick G. Who received £3 15s 3d on the 7th June 1918 and his War Gratuity of £3 on the 4th December 1919.
+UK, Army Registers of Soldiers’ Effects, 1901-1929 in which the army calculated what moneys were owed to deceased soldiers, includes an entry for Frederick George Davies.
+It tells us that the Sole Legatee was his father Frederick G. Who received £3 15s 3d on the 7th June 1918 and his War Gratuity of £3 on the 4th December 1919.

-(There is a discrepancy of two days on other sources eg grave inscription below, but his Army Service records seem to confirm his death date).
+(There is a discrepancy of two days on the grave inscription above, but his Army Service records seem to confirm his death date).

 Frederick was remembered on the Queensferry School Plaque in the Queensferry War Memorial Institute.